lkloh/lkloh.github.io/_posts/2017-07-03-toeplitz-matrix.markdown

 See the full solution in python with test cases [here](https://github.com/lkloh/technical-interview-questions/blob/master/detecting_toepitz_matrix.py).

 That's only a few lines of code.
-The interviewer next asked me to describe how to scale the solution, assuming a very large matrix.
+I was asked to describe how to scale the solution, assuming a very large matrix.

 I said that we could break up the matrix into several contiguous blocks,